emson/emson/_posts/2010-04-01-how-to-set-up-and-build-a-django-web-site.markdown

 wordpress_id: 84
 wordpress_url: http://blog.emson.co.uk/?p=84
 ---
+#How To Set Up and Build a Django Web Site
 This article outlines how to set up your new Django site from scratch.
 I tend to use [Dreamhost Web Site Hosting](http://www.dreamhost.com/r.cgi?105422) so there will be a few notes specific to them.

 If you are unsure how to set up Python and Django using [Dreamhost](http://www.dreamhost.com/r.cgi?105422) then checkout my previous article.